borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

        Butterfly plot (this is not the alpha-blocking data) over two TR's, used for saturation sanity check, clipping (e.g.,saturation) is pointed to in red.

+    - Right click the data, Switch View -> Butterfly View

     .. figure:: 2-alpha-blocking-pipeline-figures/butterfly_plot.png
        :align: center
        :alt: Description of the image
        :width: 50%

-       Butterfly plot for the alpha-blocking data over two TR's, no clipping on the ECG electrode can be seen for this participant.
+       Butterfly plot for the alpha-blocking data over two TR's, saturation can be seen on the ECG electrode can be seen for this participant.

 - Observe that when the gradient coils are activated a noise pattern is induced, it is an artifact that requires removal